-Words and terms used in the world of From the Waters.
+Words and terms used in the world of From The Waters.

 An abilita is a type of magic that comes from one of the five vecrucia within an aelinuan's body.
 Each aelinuan can only ever have one usable abilita and it is facilitated by the abilita vecrucia, so when their reserve of abilita gets low the user is no longer able to make use of it.